15 best knowledge management software and tools for 2023

 Notable customers: L’Oréal, In Extenso, EURA NOVA, BVA, Le Groupe Groupama, Pepsol

 Elium is a knowledge management tool that stores knowledge and helps organizations facilitate digital communication.
-Elium is both a mobile and SaaS solution, designed to keep knowledge and conversations flowing in any work environment.
+Elium is both a mobile and desktop solution, designed to keep knowledge and conversations flowing in any work environment.

 Key knowledge management features: